 What Is an Alcohol-Induced Blackout?

 Blackout drinking is a dangerous and risky behavior.
 An alcohol-induced blackout occurs when a person drinks too much too fast and later cannot remember events.
 Memories may be patchy or completely non-existent.
-Drinking to the point of blackout can lead to serious consequences, from driving while drunk to being assaulted, getting into fights, and developing an alcohol use disorder.
-Because of the potentially long-term complications of blackouts, individuals who have experienced one should moderate or stop drinking, relying on addiction professionals for help if needed.
+Drinking to the point of blackout can lead to serious consequences, from driving while drunk, to being assaulted, getting into fights, and developing an alcohol use disorder.
+Because of the potentially long-term complications of blackouts, individuals who have experienced one should moderate or stop drinking, relying on professional help if needed.

 An alcohol blackout, also known as alcohol-induced amnesia, occurs when someone drinks enough to trigger some degree of memory loss.
 A person may lose an entire block of time, such as a few hours, or may have patchy memories of that period of drinking.
 The latter is more common.
 Blackouts occur when someone drinks enough alcohol, quickly enough, to become inebriated to a certain degree.
 Exactly how drunk or how much alcohol it takes to black out cannot be defined; it varies by individual and situation.